RoryNesbitt/MusicTherapy/README.md

 [![Directory Structure](https://i.imgur.com/sIY5Jm3.png)]()

 Each of the numbered directories have a .gitkeep file.
-This is to maintain this structure for github thought he type files within them can be changed so do not have this.
+This is to maintain this structure for github though the type directories within them can be changed so do not have this.

 It is important that every directory gets at least one subdirectory and .mp3 file as the app will crash if it tries to play with no music availible.